Breast Cancer Awareness + Self Examination Guide

-October is a month set aside to raise awareness for the menace that is Breast Cancer.
-Globally there is a yearly death toll of 41,400 people of which 40,920 are women and 480 are men.
+October is a month set aside to raise awareness for Breast Cancer.
+Globally there is a yearly death toll of 41,400 people, out of which 40,920 are women and 480 are men.

-This blog post highlight some key questions that people have regarding Breast Cancer is what it means, symptoms, diagonosis, treatment, risk factors, and preventive methods in a lay man’s understanding.
+This blog post highlights some key questions that people have regarding Breast Cancer.

 What is breast cancer?